chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 * Go to VM -&gt; Manage -&gt; Clone -&gt; Full clone and make a full clone of the VM. \(Takes ages\)
 * Boot the clone and verify that everything was set correctly.
-* Shut down and delete the clone
+* Shut down and delete the clone or achive it as a Baseline image.
 * Make a copy of the VM you have fixed and put it in the `boxes` folder.
 * Rename the folder to Server2016 or whatever name you prefer.
-* If you are short on disk space, delete the original VMs downloaded from Vagrant cloud and/or clones.
+* If you are short on disk space, you can delete the original VMs downloaded from Vagrant cloud and/or clones, but note that they might be useful to have around for later in case something borks.
+* Snapshot?

 ## Deploying VMs with Vagrant